nomppy/nomppy.github.io/content/posts/soul.md

 with a part of your soul that they weren’t supposed to keep.
 You chase after them — because of course you do — it’s a cliché,
 but running after a person is like trying to catch a breeze.
-When “It’s not the end of the world” sounds more like a threat than a reassurance,
+They make “It’s not the end of the world” sounds more like a threat than a reassurance,
 and you curse the sun for rising when it should come crashing down with the rest of the sky.

 But then, you remember.